Last updated:

 Since the Taliban assumed control of the country in August 2021, the political transition, contraction of the economy and reduced levels of donor funding have increased risks and needs at the local level.
 Girls and women have been particularly impacted with the Taliban’s restrictions hindering their ability to access services and limit their involvement in life outside the home.

 The Afghanistan Humanitarian Needs and Response Plan (HNRP) 2024, a document that provides a shared understanding of the crisis and the most important humanitarian needs, incorporated priorities identified by Afghans.
 Communities highlighted food as a top need, in addition to health care services, education, and water, sanitation and hygiene (WASH).
-Nearly half of households emphasized the importance of livelihoods support.
+Nearly half of households emphasized the importance of livelihood support.

 (Photo: Afghan refugees in Iran.
 Source: EU/ECHO Pierre Prakash via Flickr; CC BY-NC-ND 2.0)